1100011Dawg/Obsidian_Dawson/School/IB History/Cold War Scinces/The Rise and Fall of T.D Lysenko.md

 literacy and disruptive role”
 (Medvedev and Lerner, p.
 71)

 “Little is known so far of Vavilov’s last period of life, spent
 in the Saratov prison”
 (Medvedev and Lerner, p.
 73)

-“At the end of 1942, Vavilov, who had mysteriously “dis¬
-appeared” from the world science scene, was elected a foreign
-member of the Royal Society of London.”
-(Medvedev and Lerner, p.
-74)

 “Vavilov file was urgently re¬
 called for study.
 But it was too late.
 Life was slowly ebbing